Sigmale1000/M293_Project/README.md

 <img src="./assets/webdesign_banner.png" alt=""/>

 # Responsive Layout with CSS Grid
-This project demonstrates a responsive layout for a fictional travel agency called **"Wanderlust Adventures"**.
-The layout is designed using CSS Grid and has four different breakpoint configurations for various viewport sizes:
+This project demonstrates a responsive layout for a fictional gaming news website called **"Gaming Nes"**.

-Mobile devices smaller than 40em
-Tablets starting at 40em
-Screens starting at 64em
-Large screens starting at 80em
 The website features a header, navigation, content, sidebar, and footer sections.
 The arrangement of these elements changes based on the viewport size, and the navigation orientation switches between horizontal and vertical layouts.

 ## Project Structure